Sport and the Law

 Examines the relationship between sport and law, including the principles of law having particular relevance to sport.
 These principles range from liability in tort and crime for participants and administrators in sport generally through to contract and taxation issues for participants and sporting bodies, including the implications of television and corporate sponsorship.
 This is a developing specialist area of law which raises its own particular problems in the context of a traditional legal framework and concurrently highlights the development of various and innovative alternative dispute resolution mechanisms.

-(iv) To further develop the capacity of students to analyse and apply principles of law in a new context.
+4. Further develop the capacity to analyse and apply principles of law in a new context